BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 As discussed, Maturana ties his concept of the observer directly to linguistic capacity.
 Ernst von Glasersfeld (another central figure of radical constructivism) similarly views linguistic research as the empirical proving ground for the entire theory.
 This alliance seems fitting, given that linguistics, ever since Ferdinand de Saussure, has largely abandoned the idea that signs refer directly to external things (outer reference).
-Saussure's structuralism demonstrates---and today's large language models empirically suggest much the same---that the value of a linguistic sign arises purely differentially.
+Saussure's structuralism demonstrates---and today's large language models empirically suggest much of the same---that the value of a linguistic sign arises purely differentially.
 A sign is defined exclusively by its relation to other signs within the closed system of language, not by direct reference to the external world.

 This *structuralist* insight acts as a powerful linguistic anticipation of the core constructivist idea.